marandmath/montesinho_fires_project/README.md

 # Modelling the Montesinho Forest Fires
 Modelling the forest fires at Montesinho Natural Park in Portugal using the R programming language for the purposes of the final project of the Linear Models I course at the University of Cyprus.
+Co-authored with Ifigeneia Galanou and Evi Zaou.